Environmental Education at Stringer

 Every 2 years the eco-committee consult the wider school community on what should be included in the Eco-code.
 Once the new code is agree there is a competition to design the best poster for the code.
 This has led to some great designs and difficult judging sessions.
 Our present code poster was designed by Camilla Hein.
 Both students and staff liked the symbolism of the plant breaking through the tarmac and how Camilla linked this with a great title.
 We hope this eye-catching poster encourages pupils to think about what is written and follow the code.

-The DSEP acts as an umbrella organization that represents and coordinates the activities of the Eco-School Committee (ESC) and the Environment and Ecology Club (EEC) and it deals with local and national organizations (e.g. the Sussex Wildlife Trust, Friends of Hollingbury and Bursted Woods, Natural England, Brighton and Hove City Council, Brighton and Lewes Downs UNESCO Biosphere & Big Nature.)
+The DSEP acted as an umbrella organisation that represented and coordinated the activities of the Eco-School Committee (ESC) and the Environment and Ecology Club (EEC) and it dealt with local and national organizations (e.g. the Sussex Wildlife Trust, South Downs National Park, Brighton and Lewes Downs UNESCO Biosphere Reserve, National Trust).

-The ESC is composed of students, teachers, governors and members of the local community and is primarily responsible for the discussion and decision making process concerning the schools different environmental projects.
+The ESC is composed of students, teachers, governors and caretaking staff and is primarily responsible for the discussion and decision making process concerning the schools different environmental projects.

 The EEC encourages enthusiasm and an interest in Natural History, Ecological and Environmental issues amongst the students.
 It is through this group that the majority of practical work is done, e.g. fund raising, recycling, woodland management and research activities.

 We held regular woodland working days where students, parents, staff and members of the wider community help manage our school woodland, identify species, share ideas and enjoy the outdoors.
 These continue today, check the Events Diary to find out when the next one is on.